-Graham et al. (2015) also provided other suggestions, like adding a stochastic forcing term to wind stress equations (not attempted here for simplicity), and they also suggested using the thermocline depth in the Western Pacific averaged over a region that lies on the equator, rather than off-equator off-Equator.
+Graham et al. (2015) also provided other suggestions, like adding a stochastic forcing term to wind stress equations (not attempted here for simplicity), and they also suggested using the thermocline depth in the Western Pacific averaged over a region that lies on the equator, rather than off-Equator.
 From Fig. 2 we can see that this would likely yield similar results as thermocline depth averaged over the Niño6 region (to ± 1 phase).
-They also suggested that a delayed oscillator is generally sufficient for describing ENSO variability, which has been also suggested above, may be true but only for lowshorter/high frequency timescales longer timescales (Fig. 4) that are not necessarily quasi-periodic.
+They also suggested that a delayed oscillator is generally sufficient for describing ENSO variability, which may be true but only for shorter/longer timescales (Fig. 4) that are not necessarily quasi-periodic.